-Before you consider testosterone treatment, an operation to remove gynaecomastia or invasive sperm retrieval, especially when the patient is a child, it is important that you read this.
+Before you, your patient and their parents or carer consider testosterone treatment, an operation to remove gynaecomastia or invasive sperm retrieval, it is important that you read this.

 The society we live in is based on the notion that everyone is either male or female.
 It is the first question which is asked when a baby is born – is it a boy or a girl?

 The answer is usually obvious.
 We look at the baby’s genitalia – if it has a penis it is a boy, if not, it is a girl.
 Well, no, it isn’t always that simple.
 Sometimes the internal reproductive organs don’t match the external ones.
 For example, a child with a penis may have ovaries.
 What is the answer then?

 In the general population babies are sometimes born with ambiguous genitalia.
 For example, it may be difficult to tell if the baby has an enlarged clitoris or a small penis.
 What is the answer then?

 The answer is that not everyone fits this rigid stereotype, some can’t be classified and many don’t want to be.
 There is now a growing awareness, in society as a whole, that gender identity isn’t two fixed points but, instead, is a spectrum – some males are more ‘male’ than others and some females are more ‘male’ than others.
 Most people’s gender matches their sex, but for some the two don’t agree.
 Some people are very clear as to what gender they are, others less so.
 Some may feel ‘gender fluid’.